weensy/LXKB/README.md

 # Goals
 We want to provide sources for making keyboards that is:
-- The gerber files for ordering PCB
+- Gerber files for ordering PCB
-- The draw files for ordering Case
+- Draw files for ordering Case
-- The keymap.json file for QMK Configurator
+- Keymap.json file for QMK Configurator
+- Manual documentation for ordering, assembly and setting

 # Contribute
 Do you want to help?
 That’s awesome.
 We welcome contributions of all kinds from everyone.